The Gap makes another wrong move

 Opportunity in change is where success lives.
 But without understanding what drives audiences and aligning even the simplest creative executions with them, you end up where The Gap is today.
 Wondering what it should have done and despondent over how much money it wasted.
-Time for The Gap to do it differently.
+Time for the retailer to do it differently.

 AI Marketing Tom Dougherty, CEO - Stealing Share 25 May 2017 AI Marketing.
 Artificial Intelligence everywhere.
 AI Marketing AI Marketing (Artificial Intelligence Marketing) might feel like a stretch.
 Brands are hesitant to believe AI can replace human thinking.
 Too...